 One day I got this anonymous phone call, and I have no idea how she knew about me.
-A woman gave me $15,000 dollars sight unseen, no proposal.
+A woman gave me $15,000 sight unseen, no proposal.
 Now I do remarkably when people do that.
 You're given this trust, right?
-And that trust is everything!
+That trust is everything!
 And my friends raised another $8,000.

 works: You said you had artists from Tibet?
 And the Chinese didn't know about that?

 BD: They knew about it.
 There's lots of inter-communication there and lots of Tibetans who are happy with the Chinese.
 And lots are very unhappy.
 It's not a black and white situation.
 However it was not easy to form a group that would work together.
 People were afraid, and I was a foreigner.
 Everything I did, even my early morning bike ride, where I peed, where I bought a newspaper, was watched.
 The police came from Beijing and interviewed every single person who had talked with me.
 They finally told me I was pretty boring.
 Which was good.
 Then one day the government said, come and see what our plans are for the river.
 So I went.
 They showed me their plans.
 I praised them.
 They were really quite impressive.